 When training a mobile test, your screen resolution should be at least 120px greater than the height of the device size.
 For example, if you need to test

 iPhone 13 Pro Max [926x428], your screen resolution needs to be at least 1146px height (926px +120px).

 - Click the Create test button to start a training session with an emulated Chrome browser experience based on the specified device configuration.

 - Add desired steps for your test case such as clicks, assertions, and more.

 You are now ready to run your test.
 See our guide for running mobile web tests to learn more.

 A note on menu and hover differences

-Menu navigation and hover steps are something to watch for since the navigation will most likely be collapsed in a hamburger menu and hovers do not work with touch input devices.
+Menu navigation and hover actions are something to watch for when running tests across desktop and mobile devices.
+It is likely for the navigation to be collapsed in a hamburger menu on certain devices.
+There are also no hovers actions on touch input devices such an iPhone.